Boston Family Green Card Lawyer

 The U.S. immigration system is one the most complex in the world.
-Boston immigration lawyer Joshua Goldstein specializes in immigration through marriage and family members.
-Attorney Goldstein is fully prepared to successfully manage your immigration application through USCIS (formerly the INS), the National Visa Center (NVC), the Department of State (DOS) and other immigration agencies.
+Goldstein Immigration Lawyers specializes in immigration through marriage and family members.
+Our team is fully prepared to successfully manage your application through USCIS (formerly the INS), the National Visa Center (NVC), the Department of State (DOS) and other immigration agencies.

-As an experienced immigration attorney, Joshua Goldstein has a proven record of success in immigration petitions based on marriage, parent/child relationships and brother/sister relationships.
-Here is a small sample of what Massachusetts attorney Joshua L. Goldstein can do for you:
+As experienced Boston family green card lawyers, Goldstein Immigration Lawyers has a proven record of success in immigration petitions based on marriage, parent/child relationships and brother/sister relationships.
+Here is a small sample of what our team can do for you:

 - Provide you with an overview of the immigration process,

 You can apply for permanent residency (also known as a “green card”) through certain family members who have U.S. citizenship or who are permanent residents of the U.S. Permanent residency can lead to citizenship.
 But the length of time it will take for USCIS to process your application for permanent residency depends on your family’s immigration status and their relationship to you.
-Unlimited numbers of immigration visas are available immediately to so-called “immediate relatives” of U.S. citizens, while other family members may wait many more years to get a visa.
+Unlimited numbers of immigration visas are available immediately to “immediate relatives” of U.S. citizens, while other family members may wait many more years to get a visa.
 Which “preference category” a family member falls under will determine how long the wait for the visa will be.
+A lawyer in Boston could help someone in your family obtain a green card by determining their preference category.
+People who qualify as Immediate Relatives of U.S. citizens include:

 - Spouses of U.S. citizens